prothen/multiroll/README.md

 pip install --requirements.txt
 ```

-And install the rollout package with
+And install the multiroll package with
 ```
 pip install .
 ```